wrh2/sputnik/Phase1/Test_Plan/Test_Plan_Sputnik_Capstone.md

 #### Supply Range Test

 Run a range of voltages across the board and see if board still functions.
-This will be done by gradually changing the output voltage on the power supply from 3V-5V.
+Since the board will be receiving a range of voltage from the power management system, it is imperative to see if the board will be able to operate within these ranges.
+This test will be done by gradually changing the output voltage on the power supply from 3V-5V and checking that the board still operates.

                           |                              |
 ------------------------- | ---------------------------- |